 Students in Academic Difficulty

 All faculty members at Barnard and Columbia are asked to submit online reports to the appropriate deans’ offices regarding students in academic difficulty.
 Instructors should describe deficiencies frankly so that students and their advisers and Class Deans have an understanding of the magnitude of these problems and are thus able to make informed decisions about options.
-The report form is uploaded every semester and can be found online.
+The report form is uploaded every semester and can be found online: for Barnard students, see the Early Academic Report (EAR); for Columbia students, see the Academic Difficulty Report (ADR).
 As an alternative to the form, phone calls from instructors to the appropriate deans are also appreciated.
 The Barnard Dean of Studies Office extension is 4-2024.

 Teaching Assignments and Class Meeting Times